 Channel Allocation Guide for the French Transmitters most likely to give co-channel problems with UK broadcasts, namely, Brest, Rennes, Cherbourg, Caen, Le Harvre, Rouen, Neufchatel, Abbeville, Lille, Boulogne and Dunkerque. [link]

-The information was correct as of May 2019. )or thanks to Martin Watkins for undertaking the research for the table below.
+The information in the table was correct as of 30 Jun 22.
+Our thanks to Martin Watkins for undertaking the research.